Dav0M/secret-santa/README.md

 `python secretSanta.py`

-## Reflection and Plans
+## Reflection
 The motivation for this project was to create a solution for secret santa assignments without the use of third-party applications or websites.
 My friends and I have been doing a secret santa for a few years now and it gets tiresome giving up personal information and emails to a third-party when I can just handle it myself.

 Originally, the program used a `.csv` file for data and the [yagmail](https://pypi.org/project/yagmail/) library for email functionality, but they were both more trouble than they were worth compared to `.json` and the standard library.

 The final logic, however, stayed mostly the same between the iterations.
 At first, I decided to determine who to assign a giftee to by random choice or in order, but that quickly breaks when considering exclusions sets for each participant.
+The solution I came to was choosing the next santa based on the least amount of potential giftees.
+There are some conditions and states where this also fails, but as long as the exclusions list isn't extreme it should run fine.

+## Plans
+I do intend to give this some kind of interface and make it interactive before the next secret santa cycle.
+Until then, it's functionality through the terminal will suffice.